borisdev/resume/resume.md

   was _"garbage in, garbage out"_, I stopped the human annotation process and changed the focus from neural network R&D and labeling quantity to learning about the foundational concepts of labeling quality.
-- To seek clarity, I asked the company president to convene a team meeting in the style of the Amazon 6-pager.
+- To seek clarity, I asked the company's President to convene a team meeting in the style of the Amazon 6-pager.
 The team spent the first fifteen minutes reading my high-level design document explaining that the performance blocker was not training data quantity, but quality, as well as other clarifications.